xavdid/universal-test-runner/README.md

 ========================= 1 passed, 77 deselected in 0.03s =========================
 ```

+It prints the command it's running as part of the output.
+To disable that behavior, set `UTR_DISABLE_ECHO` to any value in the environment.

 If it can't guess the testing method, it will tell you so.
 Feel free to open an issue to request wider language support!